clemenssielaff/notf/pynotf/pynotf/scene.md

 ## Properties

-Widget Properties are Operators.
-Instead of having a fixed min- or max or validation function, we can simply define them as Operators with a list of Operations that are applied to each new input.
+Widget Properties act like Operators.
+Instead of having a fixed min- or max or validation function, we can simply define an Operations that is applied to each new input.

 Dead Ends